Florida Recognize Your License From Other States

 If you are not in a state that has mutual recognition with Florida but you’ve had an active license in any other states for 2 out of the previous 5 years, you can use that experience to bypass the exam for the Florida Sales Associate License and instead obtain a Florida Broker License.
 You will be required to take the broker pre-licensing course and the full 100-question state exam.
 It’s important to understand the differences between a sales associate (real estate agent) and a broker.

 3) Simply get your Sales Associate’s license

 You may prefer to simply get your Sales Associate’s license in Florida.
 This is especially true if you do not want to become a Broker and fulfill all of the additional compliance requirements for Brokers.
 The Broker pre-licensing course and state exam are considerably more demanding than those for sales associates.
 If your goal is to sell real estate and you have the skills needed, the Sales Associate’s license may well be the right choice for you.
 To take this route to Florida licensure, you would need to successfully complete the 63-hour pre-licensing course and pass the 100-question state exam.
-Learn how to get your sales associate license in Florida.
+Learn how to become a real estate agent in Florida.